-The Accidental Death & Dismemberment insurance for registered student athletes pays an athlete or an athlete's beneficiaries up to \$250,000 of medical expenses if an athlete's death or dismemberment is the direct result of an shooting-related accident.
+The accident insurance for registered student athletes pays an athlete or an athlete's beneficiaries up to \$250,000 of medical expenses if an athlete's death or dismemberment is the direct result of an shooting-related accident.
 Coaches may request to receive the insurance policy from the League to view complete details.